How to Hang Pictures on Walls: 13 Hanging Hacks for Picture-Perfect Walls

 Sawtooth Tape Measure Hanger

-This one’s less of a picture-hanging hack and more of a hack for using picture-hanging hardware in the workshop!
+This one’s less of a picture-hanging hack and more of a hack for using picture-hanging hardware in the workshop.
 Check out what our reader says: I use my tape measure a lot in the workshop, so I like knowing where it is at all times.
 Sick of digging through piles of stuff to find it, I screwed a “sawtooth” picture hanger on the edge of my workbench, and that’s where the tape measure lives—always! — reader Ryan Sorensen.
 Here’s another cool tape measure hack.
-Bet you didn’t know there were all these ways to use pool noodles around your house!
+And this tape measure hack will help improve your next project.
+Bet you didn’t know there were all these ways to use pool noodles around your house.